prabinkarki777/verification-app/README.md

    npm run dev
    ```

-   This will start the app locally at `http://localhost:3000`.
+   This will start the app locally.

 4. Build for production: